 It can be a little challenging, when coming up with characters for your new fantasy or science fiction book, to know where to begin.
-That’s why I’ve put together this simple, minimalist character template to help you start straight away with the basics.
-I find that I can get bogged down with writing pages and
+That’s why I’ve put together this simple, minimalist character template for writing fantasy to help you start straight away with the basics.
+I find that I can get bogged down with

 Category: Writing Advice